fsbraun/django-automations/README.md

     INSTALLED_APPS = (
         ...,
         'automations',
+        'automations.cms_automations',   # ONLY IF YOU USE DJANGO-CMS!
     )

+Only include the "sub app" `automations.cms_automations` if you are using Django CMS.

 The last step is to create and run the necessary migrations using the `manage.py` command: